Teichm\"uller spaces, polynomial loci, and degeneration in spaces of algebraic correspondences: Introduction

 \subsection{Bers compactifications in spaces of correspondences}

-As an application of the single-valued mating framework, a biholomorphic embedding of the Teichm{\"u}ller space of $S_{0,d+1}$ (sphere with $d+1\geq 3$ punctures) into a suitable complex $(d-2)$-dimensional space of bi-degree $(2d-1,2d-1)$ correspondences on $\widehat{\C}$ was constructed in \cite{MM2}.
-Here, each correspondence in the image of $\mathrm{Teich}(S_{0,d+1})$ is the mating of a Fuchsian group $\Gamma\in\mathrm{Teich}(S_{0,d+1})$ and the fixed polynomial $z^{2d-1}$.
-This embedding can be regarded as an analog of the \emph{Bers embedding} of the Teichm{\"u}ller space in the world of algebraic correspondences.
+As an application of the single-valued mating framework, {a biholomorphism from the Teichm{\"u}ller space of $S_{0,d+1}$ (sphere with $d+1\geq 3$ punctures) onto a domain in $\C^{d-2}$ was constructed in \cite{MM2}.
+This domain is the parameter space of a family of bi-degree $(2d-1,2d-1)$ correspondences on $\widehat{\C}$, such that each correspondence is the mating of a Fuchsian group $\Gamma\in\mathrm{Teich}(S_{0,d+1})$ and the fixed polynomial $z^{2d-1}$.} This embedding can be regarded as an analog of the \emph{Bers embedding} of the Teichm{\"u}ller space in the world of algebraic correspondences.
 Motivated by well-known results in Teichm{\"u}ller theory and Kleinian groups, the following questions were raised in \cite{MM2}.

 \begin{question}\cite[Question~7.3]{MM2} \\ Let $\mathscr{E}:\mathrm{Teich}(S_{0,d+1})\longrightarrow\C^{d-2}$ be the biholomorphic embedding mentioned above. \begin{enumerate} \item Is the image $\E(\mathrm{Teich}(S_{0,d+1}))$ pre-compact in $\C^{d-2}$?